 legal separation because they can benefit from Social Security benefits

 if the marriage lasted for 10 years or more.

-Contact The Law Firm of Wayne F. Crowe, Jr., P.C. to discuss your case with our Yonkers divorce lawyer.
+The King Law Firm to discuss your case with our Yonkers divorce lawyer.